aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### IsoTimeStrToNanoSeconds
-Converts a string in ISO-8601 duration format into nanoseconds
+Converts a string representing a duration in ISO-8601 format into nanoseconds.

 **Type**: Datatype : String